kubedb/docs/docs/guides/mongodb/initialization/using-script.md

 Here,

-- `spec.init.scriptSource` specifies a script source used to initialize the database before database server starts.
+- `spec.init.script` specifies a script source used to initialize the database before database server starts.
 The scripts will be executed alphabatically.
 In this tutorial, a sample .js script from the git repository `https://github.com/kubedb/mongodb-init-scripts.git` is used to create a test database.
 You can use other [volume sources](https://kubernetes.io/docs/concepts/storage/volumes/#types-of-volumes).
 The \*.js and/or \*.sh sripts that are stored inside the root folder will be executed alphabatically.
 The scripts inside child folders will be skipped.

 KubeDB operator watches for `MongoDB` objects using Kubernetes api.
 When a `MongoDB` object is created, KubeDB operator will create a new StatefulSet and a Service with the matching MongoDB object name.
 KubeDB operator will also create a governing service for StatefulSets with the name `<mongodb-crd-name>-gvr`, if one is not already present.
 No MongoDB specific RBAC roles are required for [RBAC enabled clusters](/docs/setup/README.md#using-yaml).